-As participants were coming from a diversity of disciplinary and cultural backgrounds, a creative networking event was run the evening before the event.
+As participants were from diverse disciplinary and cultural backgrounds, a creative networking event was run the evening before the event.
 It allowed participants to socially interact and for organisers and supporters to observe the interaction between participants across disciplines.
-Participants were provided with a range of art and craft materials, asked to make something that represented what risk communication meant to them, and presented their creations by discipline - examples are shown in Figure 3.
-While it is difficult to formally assess the outcomes of such an abstract task across disciplines, participants showed a relatively common understanding of risk communication by highlighting the importance of focusing on people: keeping the messages simple, clear, and easily understandable.
+Participants were provided with a range of art and craft materials, asked to make something that represented what risk communication meant to them, and presented their creations by discipline - examples are shown in Fig. 3.
+While it is difficult to formally assess the outcomes of such an abstract task across disciplines, participants showed a relatively common understanding of risk communication by highlighting the impor-